Weekly Judicial Update - June 2, 2025

 Judicial Update reports each week on activity during the previous week in new federal court vacancies, court nominations and confirmations of Article III (lifetime tenure) judges.
 For a masterlist of confirmations and judicial vacancies and nominees to fill these vacancies plus judicial nominee biographies, see Federal Section of NationsCourts.com.

-The following table shows vacancies and nominations pending as of Friday, April 26, 2024 (the table includes future vacancies for which nominees have been named; see vacancies and nominations).
+The following table shows vacancies and nominations pending as of Saturday, May 31, 2025 (see vacancies and nominations).

 Federal Court Article III Judges |